MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 - Hybrid content types requires the June 2017 public update or later.

-Configuration of both features uses the Hybrid Configuration wizard in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>, which also has a number of prerequisites.
+Configuration of both features uses the Hybrid Configuration Wizard in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>, which also has a number of prerequisites.
 Be sure to read [Hybrid picker in the SharePoint admin center](hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md#hybrid-configuration-wizard-in-the-sharepoint-admin-center) as you plan your hybrid SharePoint taxonomy rollout.

 The functionality and configuration procedures are the same for both versions of SharePoint Server.